edmundhhn/transformers-theory-and-practice/presentation/README.md

 ## Overview

 __Problem__:
-- Training transformers with longer sequence lengths is a major problem, as computational costs scale $O(n^2)$ with context length.
+- Training transformers with __longer sequence lengths is a major problem, as computational costs scale $O(n^2)$ with context length__.
 This begs the question of whether there is a method to extend the context window effectively.

 __Solution__:
 - By making two notable changes to the LoRA model, LongLoRA demonstrates accuracy close to that of full fine tuning whilst utilizing far fewer GPU resources and training hours.